chris-hypercag/cemc-cryosparc-sherlock-owners-install/README.md

 cd $CS_PATH/cryosparc_master
 ./install.sh --license $LICENSE_ID --dbpath $CS_PATH/cryosparc_db --port $PORT_NUM --yes
 ```
 When install is complete, the file `config.sh` is created.
-You now have two choices, to run the CryoSPARC master from a dedicated node or from any node in your group partition.
-To run from a dedicated node, first find the hostname of the node your goup is running from.
-In your prefered text editor (i.e. vim, nano), open `config.sh`, and modify the third line `export CRYOSPARC_MASTER_HOSTNAME="sh##-##n##.int"` to look like this: `export CRYOSPARC_MASTER_HOSTNAME=<hostname>` where \<hostname\> is the dedicated node hostname.
-To genearlize CryoSPARC to run from any group partition node, open `config.sh` in your prefered text editor (i.e. vim, nano), and modify and comment out the third line `export CRYOSPARC_MASTER_HOSTNAME="sh##-##n##.int"` to look like this: `#export CRYOSPARC_MASTER_HOSTNAME=$(hostname)`.
+We now want to genearlize the CryoSPARC master instance to run from any node on Sherlock.
+Open `config.sh` in your prefered text editor (i.e. vim, nano), and comment out the third line `export CRYOSPARC_MASTER_HOSTNAME="shXX-XXnXX.int"` by adding a `#` at the begining of the line.
+It should look like this: `#export CRYOSPARC_MASTER_HOSTNAME="shXX-XXnXX.int"`.
 Now, below this line add the following line `export CRYOSPARC_FORCE_HOSTNAME=true`.
 Save the changes and exit the text editor to return to the terminal.

 Next, start the CryoSPARC master instance
 ```